- Volunteer Training:

 6:30 a.m. – Oak Hammock Marsh Wildlife Management Area

 Fall banding starts up and it is a great way to practice what you have learned and to gain even more experience.
-Please email info@dmbo.ca to register.
+Please email info@dmbo.ca to sign up.

 Join our Bander-in-Charge and get in depth practice removing birds from the mist nets.
 Workshop is free.
-Please email info@dmbo.ca to register.
+Please email info@dmbo.ca to sign up.

 7 p.m. – Virtual